toretore/toretore.github.com/content/articles/tea.md

 Both `init` and `update` return a tuple of `(Model, Cmd Msg)`.
 Most of the time, you will simply return `Cmd.none`, which means "do nothing".
 But if you *do* want to cause an effect, this is where you must return the `Cmd` representing your effect.
-You can create as many `Cmd`s as you want in the inside world, but unless you give then to the runtime as a return value of these two functions, nothing happens.
+You can create as many `Cmd`s as you want in the inside world, but nothing will happen until you hand them off to the runtime by returning them from one of these functions.

 The following `init` sets the initial state to be an empty list and returns a `Cmd` which instructs the runtime to try and fetch the actual `TodoItem` list from the server: